mohamedrafatfcih/Swift_DS_Algo/CommonNonPremitiveDS/README.md

    - Example Case:
        - Assume that you have students in a class and you want to place them.
 Also, you want from each one to know who is his before and after classmates.

+## HashTable
+  - Notes:
+      - Search complexity is O(1).
+      - Insertion, Deletion depends on the bucket size (hashtable slot).

+  - Example Case:
+      - Assume that you have a list of employees and the search operation is very important for you (because it the most frequant operation in your system).
+So, you decided to store them in such away that gives you O(1) in search. at that time you can use the HashTable DS.